chatox/data-mining-course/upf/upf-online-exams.md

 You will receive through Aula Global a link to a Google Form to answer the exam.

-You can save your answers at any time.
-All answers can be edited multiple times until the deadline.
+:pencil: You should save your answers often, in case your computer crashes.
+You can click submit as many times as you want, and come back to editing your answers.
+All answers can be edited multiple times until the deadline, except the ones that are answered with a photo.

 :warning: For questions that are answered with a photo, prepare your answer on paper in a readable manner but **do not upload it** until 10 minutes before the deadline.
 The reason is (a) those answers cannot be modified, and (b) you may need to use your mobile.